Cepheid Metallicity in the Leavitt Law (C- MetaLL) survey: VIII: Spectroscopic detection of rare earth dysprosium, erbium, lutetium and thorium in Classical Cepheids: Discussion

-The rest of this section is dedicated to the recent literature estimation of Dy, Er, Lu and Th.
+The rest of this section is dedicated to the comparison of recent literature estimates of Dy, Er, Lu, and Th with those estimated for DCEPs.
 In the context of the AMBRE project \citep{delaverny2013}, whose main goals are to provide stellar parameters and abundances through automated algorithms of ESO archived spectra and to create chemical and kinematical maps of Galactic stellar populations, Dy was estimated for 5479 stars in \citet{guiglion2018}.
-The observations are based on UVES, HARPS, GIRAFFE \citep[part of the FLAMES facility,][]{pasquini2002} and the Fiber-fed Extended Range Optical Spectrograph (FEROS) \citep{stahl1999} instruments.
-Through the study of [Eu/Ba], [Gd/Ba] and [Dy/Ba] as a function of metallicity (see their fig. 6), they found a clear indication of diﬀerent nucleosynthesis history in the thick disc between Eu and Gd–Dy.
+The observations are based on UVES, HARPS, GIRAFFE \citep[part of the FLAMES facility,][]{pasquini2002}, and the Fiber-fed Extended Range Optical Spectrograph (FEROS) \citep{stahl1999} instruments.
+Through the study of [Eu/Ba], [Gd/Ba] and [Dy/Ba] as a function of metallicity (see their fig. 6), they found a clear indication of a diﬀerent nucleosynthesis history in the thick disc between Eu and Gd–Dy.
 Measurements of Dy were carried out by \citet{mishenina2022}, based on 276 FGK dwarf stars in the galactic disc observed in \citet{mishenina2013} with the 1.93-m telescope at the Observatoire de Haute-Provence (OHP) and the echelle-type spectrograph Echelle spectrograph for Observations of Diffuse Interstellar bands and Exoplanets \citep[ELODIE,][]{baranne1996} and additional archival spectra collected with the Spectrographe pour l’Observation des Phénomènes des Intérieurs stellaires et des Exoplanètes \citep[SOPHIE][]{perruchot2008}.
-The trend of [Dy/Fe] against [Fe/H] for disc stars, shown in their figure 5 (which includes data from \citet{guiglion2018} and \citet{spina2018}), is in nice agreement with what is shown in Fig.~\ref{fig:ab_vs_iron}.
-The same is true for the other two "pure" r-process elements analysed in this work, Eu and Gd.
+The trend of [Dy/Fe] against [Fe/H] for disc stars, shown in their figure 5 (which includes data from \citet{guiglion2018} and \citet{spina2018}), is in nice agreement with what is shown in Fig.~\ref{fig:ab_vs_iron}, with [Dy/Fe] ranging from $\approx$ 0 and 1 dex for metallicities between -1 and 0 dex.
+Although for low metallicities (<$-$0.4 dex) our stars are typically more abundant in Dy ([Dy/Fe] between 0.5 and 1 dex) with respect to those presented in \citet{mishenina2022}, quantitative agreement is still found when comparing with data from \citet{guiglion2018}.
+The same is true for the other two ‘pure’ r-process elements analysed in this work, Eu and Gd.